Childhood acute lymphoblastic leukaemia (ALL)

 Find more about childhood ALL symptoms

-Your child will have a set of tests to confirm whether they have ALL or not.
+Your child will have a set of tests to confirm a diagnosis of ALL.
 These will include blood tests, bone marrow tests and scans.

 Learn more about childhood ALL tests